Chances of getting into University of Oregon

 Admission data indicates that UO regularly accepts students with ACT's of 22 and above.
 Successful applicants typically send ACT scores in the top 37 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 19 in some instances.
 Prospective students submitting an ACT composite of 25 or higher should be in the upper half of applicants - and students with a 28 and above have very competitive chances.
+The school ranks #5 in Oregon for highest average ACT composite score.
 51 percent of applicants submit ACT scores to University of Oregon.

 |ACT Score||Competitiveness||Admission Chances|